What is adult foster home care in Oregon?

 The other payment option is for licensees who agree to care for residents who are eligible for Medicaid.
 Medicaid provides health care insurance for low-income residents through a federal and state partnership.

-If the potential resident is eligible for Medicaid assistance, the local DHS office in the licensee's town/city will determine the total amount the licensee will be paid for the potential resident's care.
+If the potential resident is eligible for Medicaid assistance, the local DHS office for the licensee's town/city will determine the total amount the licensee will be paid for the potential resident's care.
 This determination will be based on the resident's care needs.
-The licensee must accept that amount as payment in full and cannot ask the resident or any other person for additional compensation.
+The licensee must accept that amount as payment in full and cannot ask for or accept additional compensation from the resident or any other person.

 Can residents do anything they want when living in my home?